qgis/QGIS-Documentation/source/docs/user_manual/processing/toolbox.rst

 the information needed to save the resulting object somewhere.
-In the most usual case, you will save it to a file, but in the case of vector layers, and when they are generated by native algorithms (algorithms not using external applications) you can also save to a PostGIS or Spatialite database, or a memory layer.
+In the most usual case, you will save it to a file, but in the case of vector layers, and when they are generated by native algorithms (algorithms not using external applications) you can also save to a PostGIS, GeoPackage or Spatialite database, or a memory layer.

 To select an output channel, just click on the button on the right side of the text box, and you will see a small context menu with the available options.

 In the most usual case, you will select saving to a file.
 If you select that option, you will be prompted with a save file dialog, where you can select the desired